Barakzai dynasty: Custodianship of the Hazrat Ali Mazar

 It is because of this emphasis made by the Barakzai that some claim that the Mosque in the Afghan Flag stands for the Hazrat Ali Mazar.

 Anti-fundamentalism

-Although many Barakzai were practicing Muslims, integrating conservative Sharia Law in their legal system, they were known for their Anti-Fundamentalist policies, regarding them as politically motivated in the first line.
-Abdur Rahman Khan's Chief Justice and Naqib al Ashraf Sayyid Mir Fazlullah Agha (father of Sayyid Mir Muhammad Jan) contributed essentially to the definition of the conservative ratio legis of the Emirate of Afghanistan, that was later adopted in the Kingdom.
-Sayyid Mir Fazlullah Agha was especially supsicious towards Fundamentalist Shiite Movements, whom he regarded as fundamentalist proxies of the Shiite Qajar Dynasty.
-He was also credited for Anti-Corruption enforcement and rule of law in Afghanistan by forcing Abdur Rahman Khan to adhere to the Law despite being a King.
-Under Prince Daoud Khan's regime, Fundamentalists were regarded as political enemies of the regime, being suppressed next to Communists.
-The Muslim Brotherhood in particular to which later leaders of the Northern Alliance like Sayyaf, Hekmatyar and Rabbani belonged to attempted to destabilize Afghanistan and tried to assassinate Prince Daoud Khan and were thus regarded as a terrorist organization.
+Although many Barakzai were practicing the faith of Islam, and integrating conservative Sharia Law in their legal system, they were known for their anti-fundamentalist policies, regarding fundamentalists as primarily politically motivated, rather than religiously motivated.
+Abdur Rahman Khan's chief justice Sayyid Mir Fazlullah Agha contributed essentially to the definition of the conservative ratio legis of the Emirate of Afghanistan, that was later adopted in the Kingdom.
+Sayyid Mir Fazlullah Agha was especially suspicious towards fundamentalist Shiite Movements, whom he regarded as fundamentalist proxies of the Shiite Qajar Dynasty.
+He was also credited for anti-corruption enforcement and rule of law in Afghanistan by forcing Abdur Rahman Khan to adhere to the Law despite being a King.
+Under Prince Daoud Khan's regime, fundamentalists were regarded as political enemies of the regime, being suppressed along with Communists.